 9. Clean the unit

 The last thing your technician will do is carefully clean your air conditioning unit to help it run properly.

-Stay cool this summer!
+Stay cool this spring and summer!
 Book an AC preventive maintenance check today.